DameTuCosita/creepyblack/README.md

-# Pokémon Red and Blue
+# Pokémon Creepyblack

-This is a disassembly of Pokémon Red and Blue.
+This is a modified version of the disassembly of Pokémon Red and Blue.

 It builds the following roms: